Free: Assessment Does your website build trust with buyers and bring in revenue?

 There are really two main reasons:

-• It’s an easy solution for telling competing departments within an organization that their messaging is on the website
+It’s an easy solution for telling competing departments within an organization that their messaging is on the website.

 But there are several downfalls to this logic.

-If you’re currently using a slider on your homepage -- or considering it for a future website redesign -- check out the following reasons to ditch the slider and try one of the alternatives we’ve suggested below.
+If you’re currently using a slider on your homepage — or considering it for a future website redesign — check out the following reasons to ditch the slider and try one of the alternatives we’ve suggested below.

-Banner blindness refers to when people, over time, subconsciously learn to tune out any content that resembles an ad.
+"Banner blindness" refers to when people, over time, subconsciously learn to tune out any content that resembles an ad.

 When users arrive on a website, they direct their attention to accomplishing a specific goal so anything extra, especially ads, gets ignored.

-This is mainly because the cheesy animations and layouts that most sliders use, tend to mimic the design aesthetics we’re used to seeing in banner ads.
+This is mainly because the animations and layouts that most sliders use, tend to mimic the design aesthetics we’re used to seeing in banner ads.

-Reason 2: Sliders are Not Built for Accessibility
+Reason 2: Sliders are not built for accessibility

-As Beyonce and many other prominent names are learning, website accessibility plays an extremely important role in modern web design.
+Website accessibility plays an extremely important role in modern web design.

 Unfortunately, most carousels are not optimized for users with disabilities.